CityofToronto/bdit_data-sources/volumes/ecocounter/readme.md

 ## Validation Steps

+SQL scripts used to modify/validate sites are stored at [volumes/ecocounter/updates](https://github.com/CityofToronto/bdit_data-sources/tree/master/volumes/ecocounter/updates).
+Include your changes here, and use prior changes as a useful reference.

 1. Data Collection will follow the steps at [data_collection_automation/ecocounter_validation_counts](https://github.com/Toronto-Big-Data-Innovation-Team/data_collection_automation/blob/main/ecocounter_validation_counts/README.md) to load QC data into the database.
 At the end of this process there should be data for the study in `ecocounter.validation_results`.
 2. If the sensitivity has changed or it is a new sensor, add a row to `ecocounter.sensitivity_history`.